TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 FieldControl
   "Buttons", usually shown next to the element.
-For :php:`type=group` the "list" button and the "element browser" button are an example.
+For :php:`type=group` the "list" button and the "element browser" button are examples.
 A field control *must* return an icon identifier.

 Currently, all elements usually implement all three of these, except in cases where it does not make sense.
 This API allows adding functionality to single nodes, without overriding the whole node.
-Containers and elements can come with default expansions (and usually do), and TCA can be used to add own stuff.
-On container side, the :php:`OuterWrapContainer` and the :php:`InlineControlContainer` currently implement the FieldInformation and the FieldWizard.
+Containers and elements can come with default expansions (and usually do).
+TCA configuration can be used to add own stuff.
+On container side the implementation is still basic, only :php:`OuterWrapContainer` and :php:`InlineControlContainer` currently implement FieldInformation and FieldWizard.

 Example.
 The :php:`InputTextElement` (standard input element) defines a couple of default wizards and embeds them in its main result HTML: